Allgates

-The Allgates is an historic estate which is located in Haverford, Delaware County, Pennsylvania.
+The Allgates is a historic estate which is located in Haverford, Delaware County, Pennsylvania.
 It was built for financier Horatio Gates Lloyd and his wife Mary Helen Wingate Lloyd.

 Much of the complex was added to the National Register of Historic Places on May 15, 1979; the Federal School was listed separately and added in 1971.

 History and architectural features

 Built for financier Horatio Gates Lloyd, who was simultaneously a partner in Drexel and Co. and J.P.
 Morgan and Co. and president of the Commercial Trust Co. of Philadelphia, and his wife Mary Helen Wingate Lloyd, this large estate contained nineteen buildings, including the Frog Tavern, which was built in 1731, and the Federal School, which was built in 1797.

 The Mansion House, which is the largest of the structures, was designed by Wilson Eyre and completed in 1912.
 The area was landscaped the Olmsted Brothers (1911-1915).
 Additions to the garden were made by Ferrucio Vitale.
 The gardens, however, ultimately did not survive.

 This complex of buildings was added to the National Register of Historic Places on May 15, 1979, and the Federal School was listed separately in 1971.

 Since Allgates listing on the NRHP, the estate has been developed with several new large residences.
 Both the Mansion House and the Federal School remain, however.